 Sticking To Your Renovation Budget: What To Do When You Spend Too Much

-Things can, and will, go wrong during your renovation project.
+Things can and will go wrong during your renovation project.
 I would go so far as to say every single renovation budget goes over.
 So, what should you do to make sure you don’t have a budget blowout?

 The first, most critical step is to get estimates from your trades before you even start thinking of renovating.
 Keep the budget tight.
-The more you allow to spend, the more you will spend.
+The more you allow yourself to spend, the more you will spend.

 It is important to have a contingency plan in place so that you can absorb any unexpected expenses.
 Some problems with a property might only become apparent when you start working on it.
 I recommend adding 10% to your budget, up to 20% if you are renovating an old property.